© Crown copyright 2020

 All NHS mental health trusts are setting up 24/7 helplines and seeking to use digital and virtual channels to continue delivering support during the coronavirus outbreak.

-9.10 What support is available for children/young people in receipt of SEN support?
+8.10 What support is available for children/young people who receive SEN support?

 Pupils who would usually be in receipt of SEN support (those without EHC plans) do not automatically meet the definition of ‘vulnerable children’.
 Local authorities and schools/colleges have the flexibility to consider whether other children have vulnerabilities that mean they are safer at school/college than at home.
 However, we recommend that these decisions are taken based on risk assessment involving education settings, local authorities and parents.
 Further information can be found in the guidance on supporting vulnerable children and young people during the coronavirus outbreak.